X2Cscope/pyx2cscope/doc/index.rst

 pyX2Cscope
 ==========

-pyX2Cscope is the Python implementation of the X2Cscope plugin from MPLABX.
-This will let the user use the functionality of X2Cscope even outside MPLABX environment / Standalone.
+The pyx2cscope Python package communicates with X2Cscope enabled firmwares running on microcontrollers.
+Focusing real time control applications like motor control and power conversion.
 It allows user to:
+* Read - Write variables to the embedded target in runtime
+* Record and Plot fast, continuous signals from the target firmware

-* Automated Unit Tests (TDD) using pytest
+* Implement Automated Unit Tests (TDD) and HIL tests for embedded development
-* BDD (behavior driven development), Framework: "Cucumber"
-* Different user interface
-* Data collection for machine learning and training models
+* Record data in run-time for AI models
-* Run-Time data analysis
-* Use of Real Time AI model
-* HiL (Hardware in the loop) testing and tuning
+* Implement custom user interface, dashboards (QT, Tkinter, Web)

 .. image:: images/overview.gif
    :width: 420